stefandz/MSE_nRF52_Arduino/README.md

 This only works with nRF52840-based boards and require existing bootloader version is at least 0.4.0:

 - Quickly double tap reset button to put your board in to bootloader mode.
-A mass storage device i.e `MSE_REWARDS_A` will appear
+A mass storage device e.g. `MSE_REWARDS_A` will appear
-- Drap and drop the new UF2 file into `MSE_REWARDS_A` drive to perform update then wait until the board resets.
+- Drap and drop the new UF2 file into `MSE_REWARDS_A` drive (or the appropriate drive name for your board) to perform update then wait until the board resets.

 ### Update Bootloader with DFU

 To upgrade to the latest Bootloader + Softdevice using the serial port within Arduino IDE.

-- Select `Tools > Board > MSE nRF52 Boards > MSE nRF52840 Rewards Board A`
+- Select `Tools > Board > MSE nRF52 Boards > <Your Board Name>`
 - Select `Tools > Programmer > Bootloader DFU for Bluefruit nRF52`
 - Select `Tools > Burn Bootloader`
 - **WAIT** until the process complete ~30 seconds